30 x 30

 Supreme Court Upholds Landowners’ Right to Exclude

-(Liberty Matters News Service) On June 23, 2021, the U.S. Supreme Court issued a landmark ruling protecting property rights in Cedar Point Nursery v.
+On June 23, 2021, the U.S. Supreme Court issued a landmark ruling protecting property rights in Cedar Point Nursery v.
 Hassid.
 The court found that a California regulation granting access to private property by Union organizers is unconstitutional, and “constitutes a per se physical taking.”

 The case was brought by two California growers, Cedar Point Nursery and Fowler Packing Company, and litigated by the Pacific Legal Foundation.
 The growers challenged a California regulation that required the landowners to allow Union organizers access to their private property for three hours a day.
 The court summarized its ruling as follows:

-“Californias access regulation appropriates a right to invade the growersproperty and therefore constitutes a per se physical taking.
-Rather than restraining the growersuse of their own property, the regulation appropriates for the enjoyment of third parties (here union organizers) the ownersright to exclude.
+“Californias access regulation appropriates a right to invade the growers property and therefore constitutes a per se physical taking.
+Rather than restraining the growers use of their own property, the regulation appropriates for the enjoyment of third parties (here union organizers) the owners right to exclude.
 The right to exclude is a fundamental element of the property right.”
 Kaiser Aetna v.
 United States, 444 U. S. 164, 179–180.
 The Courts precedents have thus treated government-authorized physical invasions as takings requiring just compensation.
 As in previous cases, the government here has appropriated a right of access to private property.
-Because the regulation appropriates a right to physically invade the growersproperty—to literally take access”—it constitutes a per se physical taking under the Courts precedents.”
+Because the regulation appropriates a right to physically invade the growers property—to literally take access”—it constitutes a per se physical taking under the Courts precedents.”
 (Cedar Point Nursery v.
 Hassid, Syllabus, page 2)

 The opinion was written by Chief Justice Roberts and joined by Justices Thomas, Alito, Gorsuch, Kavanaugh and Barrett for a 6-3 majority ruling.